Abstract

 !route add aaaa:bbbb:cccc::eeee:ffff -llinfo -link -iface \$if

-This is made with assumption that IP forwarding already enabled as:
+This assumes that IP forwarding is already enabled as:

 net.inet.ip.forwarding=1